-If you are in the market for both car and home insurance, you might be wondering if you can save money by bundling both together.
-It sounds like a great deal—you get the simplicity of only having to work with one insurance company and agent coupled with the cost savings that come from the bundling discount.
+If you are in the market for both car and home insurance, bundling might sound like a great deal—you get the simplicity of only having to work with one insurance company coupled with the cost savings that come from the bundling discount.

-But while it sounds like a no-brainer, you shouldn't put your brain away just yet: The choice of whether or not to bundle your insurance should not be made lightly.
-Although most companies offer discounts for bundling insurance, there are numerous other factors you should consider other than the bundling discount before you switching up your car and home insurance or choosing a new provider.
+But while it sounds like a no-brainer, don't put your brain away just yet: The choice of whether or not to bundle your insurance should not be made lightly.
+Although most companies offer discounts for bundling, there are numerous other factors to consider other than the bundling discount before switching up your car and home insurance or choosing a new provider.

 What Is Bundling?